TPT Teradata – Introduction

 The ODBC Operator (ODBC):

-The ODBC operator produces data by reading from an ODBC data source and writing it into a data stream.
+The ODBC operator retrieves information from an ODBC data source and transfers it to a data stream.

 Consumer Operators